 Scope and syllabus

-The course provides students with a basic knowledge of Korean and practice of using Korean in a variety of everyday situations.
-It allows students to interact with Korean speakers in Korea and to use original Korean language sources within the level covered in the course.
+It provides students with a basic knowledge of Korean and practice of using Korean in a variety of everyday situations.
+It allows students to interact with Korean speakers in Korea and to use original Korean language sources within the level covered in the module.

 Method of assessment

 One three-hour written examination taken in May/June (50%); a language learning portfolio to be submitted on day 1, week 10, term 2 (20%); a 15 minute oral examination (10%); two listening tests (10%); continuous assessment (10%).